beyond-blockchain/bbc1/README.rst

     - docker environments
 * tests/
     - test codes for pytest
+* libs/
+    - some libraries used by BBc-1
 * docs/
     - docs about BBc-1 and its reference implementation
 * somewhere/.bbc1/
     - default working directory name of bbc_core.py
 * requirements.txt
     - python modules to be required
+* Pipfile, Pipfile.lock
+    - python modules info for pipenv
 * setup.py
 * MANIFEST.in
 * prepare.py